Tautological families of cyclic covers of projective spaces: Stacks of simple cyclic covers of

-\begin{definition} Let $\mathscr{H}_{n,r,d}$ denote the fibred category whose objects over any $\mathbb{k}$-scheme $S$ consists of a Brauer--Severi scheme $P \rightarrow S$ of relative dimension $n$, a line bundle $\mathscr{L}$ on $P$ which restricts to degree $-d$ on a fibre of every geometric point $s$ of $S$ and an injective homomorphism $i : \mathscr{L}^{\otimes r} \rightarrow \mathscr{O}_P$ that remains injective with smooth associated divisor when restricted to any geometric fibre and morphisms consist of Cartesian diagrams between Brauer--Severi schemes preserving the line bundle and the injective homomorphism. \end{definition}
+\begin{itemize} \item[(a)] whose objects over any $\mathbb{k}$-scheme $S$ consists of a Brauer--Severi scheme $P \rightarrow S$ of relative dimension $n$, a line bundle $\mathscr{L}$ on $P$ which restricts to degree $-d$ on a fibre of every geometric point $s$ of $S$ and an injective homomorphism $i : \mathscr{L}^{\otimes r} \rightarrow \mathscr{O}_P$ that remains injective with smooth associated divisor when restricted to any geometric fibre \item[(b)] and morphisms consist of Cartesian diagrams between Brauer--Severi schemes preserving the line bundle and the injective homomorphism. \end{itemize}